Symptoms of Heart Attack

 Taking immediate action when experiencing Symptoms of Heart Attack can significantly impact outcomes.

-Awareness of these causes of heart attack can motivate lifestyle changes to reduce risk.
+Understanding these causes of heart attack can help mitigate risk through lifestyle adjustments.

 Catch the Signs Early